GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as Adware.Amonetize (Heuristic).
+GridinSoft identifies the sample as Adware.Amonetize (Heuristic), part of the Adware threat category.

 Timeline